AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 >Configuration of the Custom Workflow Runner is a configuration of an OSGi service.
 See [deploy to Experience Manager](/help/implementing/deploying/overview.md) for information on how to deploy an OSGi configuration.
 > OSGi web console, unlike in on-premise and managed services deployments of AEM, is not directly available in the cloud service deployments.

-For details, on which of the standard workflow steps can be used in the post-processing workflow, please see [Workflow steps in post-processing workflow](developer-reference-material-apis.md#post-processing-workflows-steps) in the developer reference.
+For details about which standard workflow step can be used in the post-processing workflow, see [workflow steps in post-processing workflow](developer-reference-material-apis.md#post-processing-workflows-steps) in the developer reference.